By: Elvis Jocol Lara

 Having visited Europe recently, I’ve seen the target placed on tourists by pickpockets in even some of the most glamorous cities in the world.
 Much responsibility falls on the individual tourist and common sense measures are a good start to avoiding any kind of incident.

 With a direct flight from Boston to Mexico City now an option, the city is more attractive than ever as a tourist destination for Bostonians and as a Latino I must admit there is a certain level of added intrigue in regards to what the city has to offer.
 After all, this isn’t a European city, where our connection is largely conquest, pillage and oppression 500 years ago.
 This is one of our cities; a cosmopolitan center of culture and commerce enriched by a fusion of European and Indigenous roots; sort of like us as Latinos.
+But after this trip we decided to enjoy Mexico villas in Punta Mita Mexico.

 If the Celtics are willing to, maybe it’s time for more of us to give it a shot too.